Corporate Bylaws of the

 - Members in each district shall elect directors in the following rotation:

 - Directors shall be elected by the members voting in the district from which the director is seeking election

 - Directors shall be elected via election procedures established by a board policy on director elections.

 - Director elections will be conducted in a fair and equitable manner, ensuring transparency and accuracy while using means, methods and/or technologies appropriate to offer one vote per member in the district up for election.

-- Subject to the Board of Director’s vote to fill a vacancy in a director’s position and subject to any applicable provision of the Articles of Incorporation, the bylaws and all other rules, regulations and policies, then the vacancy may be filled by placing the unexpired term of that director’s seat on ballot at the next regularly scheduled election as provided in Section 8 above.
+- Subject to any applicable provision of the Articles of Incorporation, the bylaws and all other rules, regulations and policies, then any director vacancy shall be filled by placing the unexpired term of that director’s seat on ballot at the next regularly scheduled election as provided in Section 8 above.

 - Unless provided otherwise, the director thus elected to fill the vacancy shall serve for the unexpired term of his predecessor or until their successors shall have been elected and shall have qualified.

 Directors shall receive compensation for attendance at Board meetings, committee meetings and such other services as may be performed by them in such amount as may be determined by the directors by resolution.